JP1 Device Lookup Tool Overview

 ALT:

-If the are other setup codes in the remote that use the same fixed data, an ALT link will be provided.
-The ALT link will check to see if there are any other similar devices that can be used for keymoves.
+If there are other setup codes in the remote that use the same protocol executor (PID) with the same fixed data, an ALT link will be provided.
+The ALT link will show any other similar setup codes that can be used for keymoves.
 Note this feature only looks for upgrades that use the same fixed device data.
 There may also be combo codes that you can use in a pinch.

 EFC'S: